NeilBickle/Toshiba-Satellite-C660-195-Project/README.md

 2. Intel GMA 4500M GPU
 3. 128mb to 800mb Shared VRAM
 4. 2GB DDR3 Ram
-5. 4GB Startup Virtual Ram For Applications
+5. 4GB Startup Virtual Ram For Background Tasks
-6. Up to 10 GB Virtual Ram For Applications If Needed
+6. Up to 10 GB Virtual Ram For Background Tasks If Needed
 7. LAN
 8. Wireless Usb Adaptor
 9. Windows Vista Home Premium 64 bit
 10. 500GB HDD

-### Planned upgrades
+### Planned hardware upgrades
 1. 4GB DDR3 Ram 800MHZ Making Total Ram 4GB 800MHZ
 2. With ram upgrade shared ram will be upgraded to 1.7gb at the highest i am unsure what the lowest will be.